enqueuer-land/enqueuer/README.md

 A publisher action is triggered by enqueuer itself.
 It **acts** whereas a [subscription](#subscription) **reacts**.
 It publishes something, it writes, it enqueues, hits and endpoint...
 These kinds of actions.
+It's worth noting that it always **creates** a message.
+That's the reason why there's an implicitly created test in **onFinish** hook verifying if the message got published.

 ##### publisher attributes
 Every publisher has its own properties, depending on its protocol and implementation.